AstrobioMike/NASA-GeneLab-working/amplicon/GL-DPPD-7104-A.md

 ## 3. Quality filtering
 > The following is run in an R environment.

 Specific settings required will depend on the dataset being processing.
 These include parameters such as `truncLen`, which might depend on the target amplicon and its size, and `maxEE` which might depend on the quality of the sequencing run.
-For instance, when working with ITS data, it may be preferable to omit using the `truncLen` parameter at all if the target amplified region is expected to vary to lengths greater than the read size.
-A start for more information on these parameters can be found at these sites:
+For instance, when working with ITS data, it may be preferable to omit using the `truncLen` parameter if the target amplified region is expected to vary to lengths greater than the read size.
+More information on these parameters can be found at these sites:
 * [https://benjjneb.github.io/dada2/tutorial.html](https://benjjneb.github.io/dada2/tutorial.html)
 * [https://astrobiomike.github.io/amplicon/dada2_workflow_ex](https://astrobiomike.github.io/amplicon/dada2_workflow_ex)